One file. Every stakeholder. Any PV system.

 Try the viewer now.

-Drop any .derpass.json file and see it rendered as a complete, structured document — components, history, contracts and all.
+Drop any .derpass file and see it rendered as a complete, structured document — components, history, contracts and all.

 Open Viewer Schema Reference